Skip to content

 2. Threshold Check: Result is compared against configured threshold

-3. Triggered: If threshold is met, alert fires and is sent to Alertmanager
+3. Triggered: If threshold is met, alert fires and notification payload is built

 6. Resolved: When conditions clear, a resolution notification is sent